 Similar tests include: Paced Auditory Serial Addition Test (PASAT), Test of Mental Computation

-Example: WIAT-IV Math Problem Solving subtest
+Example: WIAT-III Math Problem Solving subtest

 Similar tests include: WJ IV Applied Problems, CMAT Problem Solving

-Why it’s important: Kids need to use reasoning in order to solve math word problems.
+Why it’s important: Kids need to use reasoning to solve math word problems.
 That requires being able to understand numerical concepts.
 A low score on this test can signal an issue with math, language, or higher order skills, so more testing may be needed to tell what’s behind it.

 A typical problem may be: John walked to the store.
 The store was 10 miles away.
 He bumped into Alice at the store.
 They both walked back to John’s house.
 What was the total number of miles walked by both children?
 (The answer is 30.)